katana9108/katana9108/README.md

 ## Salut, je suis Jey 👋🏾 👩🏾‍💻
+- I'm a Full stack developer, development is passionate.
+Some technologies I enjoy working with include laravel,ReactJS and some one technologie.
 - 🔭 I’m currently working on : Covid tracker and medical application
 - 🌱 I’m currently learning Java
 <!--- 👯 I’m looking to collaborate on ...